scrapinghub/exporters/docs/modules.rst

 Reader
 ~~~~~~
+There are two kinds of readers, stream readers and structured readers.
+Stream readers read a stream of
+data from a binary backend, while in structured readers the underlying storage stores structured items.

+Stream readers have to be combined with a decompressor and a deserializer to read the items from them (by
+default, ZLibDecompressor and JsonDeserializer are used).

 Readers are in charge of providing batches of items to the pipeline.
 All readers are subclasses of
+BaseReader class.

- BaseReader class, and must implement:
+ Structured readers must implement:
     - get_next_batch()
         This method is called from the manager.
 It must return a list or a generator of BaseRecord objects.
         When it has nothing else to read, it must set class variable "finished" to True.

+ Stream readers must implement:
+    - get_read_streams()
+        This should be an iterator that yields streams (file-like objects).

 .. automodule:: exporters.readers.base_reader
+    :members:
+    :undoc-members:
+    :show-inheritance:

+.. automodule:: exporters.readers.base_stream_reader
     :members:
     :undoc-members:
     :show-inheritance: